jsnajder/conll-corpus/README.md

 $ cabal install --bindir=bin
 ```

-## `conll2counts` tool
+## `conll2counts`

-This tool counts the wordforms or the lemmas from a corpus in the ConLL format.
+This tool counts the wordforms or the lemmas from a corpus in the ConLL
+format.

 ```
 conll2counts: usage: conll2counts [options] [<filename>]